 Frank Ridzi ('03) is Department of Sociology Chair and Associate Professor at LeMoyne College in Syracuse.

-Don Sawyer ('13) is an Assistant Professor of Sociology at Quinnipiac University in Hamden, CT.
+Don Sawyer ('13) is Associate Vice President and Chief Diversity Officer as well as Associate Professor of Sociology at Quinnipiac University in Hamden, CT.

 Yasmin Ortega ('15) is Assistant Professor of Sociology, Singapore Management University in Singapore.